 The Real Estate Group represented the developers of a multi-million dollar redevelopment of an historic school building in the City of Concord, New Hampshire, known as the Walker School.
 The firm was involved in the acquisition and permitting of the project.
-Richard Uchida, along with the group’s paralegals in New Hampshire, headed up the firm’s real estate group effort, which involved creation and registration of a development entity, zoning relief, site plan approvals, school district approvals, permitting from the local and state historic agencies and commissions, assistance in the work with authorities responsible for the licensing of television and radio media, and resolution of some construction disputes.
+The group’s effort involved creation and registration of a development entity, zoning relief, site plan approvals, school district approvals, permitting from the local and state historic agencies and commissions, assistance in the work with authorities responsible for the licensing of television and radio media, and resolution of some construction disputes.
 The project, which initially faced both skepticism from local authorities and opposition by nearby property owners, transformed a shuttered 100-year old school into a media center housing one of the two major television stations in the State and a number of New Hampshire radio stations.
 Since its completion, the building redevelopment has won kudos from local and state groups, as well as architectural awards.

 South Street Landing Project

 The Real Estate Group represented the developers of the $220 million dollar mixed-use office, educational, and residential multi-phase project in the City of Providence, known as South Street Landing, in connection with the acquisition, leasing, and permitting aspects of the project.
-Members of the project team included Matt Marcello, Sarah Lemke, Jessica Wang, and other members of the firm’s real estate, environmental, and corporate departments.
 This project involved obtaining municipal approvals for the rehabilitation and adaptive re-use of a former power plant building into administrative offices for Brown University and a shared nursing school facility for the University of Rhode Island and Rhode Island College and for the construction of an approximately 744 space parking garage and an approximately 250-bed student housing development, as well as handling all aspects of the acquisition for the 3 parcels of land involved.